emartech/librato-api/README.md

 ### Configuration Directory Support

-Apart from functions which model single API calls, the tool can take a local directory containing json or js files in a certain structure and apply the contained metrics and spaces to a Librato account with the "update-from-dir" command.
-The repository contains an example directory "example-config" which demonstrates all features.
+Apart from functions which model single API calls, the tool can take a local directory containing json or js files in a certain structure and apply the contained elements to a Librato account with the "update-from-dir" command.
+The repository contains an example directory "example-config" which demonstrates this feature.

+Note that all elements are referenced by their name (or title for alerts), even if the API usually handles them with a numeric id.
+This way generic configuration can be applied to multiple Librato accounts, but uniquness of names etc. is assumed.

-There is some templating support to create serieses of similar metrics.
+There is a simple templating feature to create serieses of similar metrics.
 The "show-config-dir" command can be used to debug templating easily.

+In general this will leava alone (not delete) server side elements which are not defined in the config dir, but it can remove elements which are explicitly enumerated in the outdated.json file.